anushamhegde/Recreating-native-weather-for-indoor-plants/README.md

 The moisture sensor used is KY70.
 It has both analog and digital output.
 I was looking for a moisture sensor which has analog output and the one which can be adjusted according to the plant needs.
 Few plants does not need too much water and stays healthy in dry soil(like cactus family) and few of the plants needs constant moist soil(like ferns).
 So accuracy of the moisture sensor was high priority for me.
 This particular sensor offered everything I was looking for.
 For reading the analog output I have used MCP3008 analog to digital converter.
 The pin configuration of the MCP3008 is shown below.
 ![MCP3008 pin layout](./images/mcp3008.png)  <br/>

-The connections from MCP3008 to Raspberry pi as follows

 MCP3008 Pin 16(VDD) to Raspberry pi Pin 1(3.3V) <br/>
 MCP3008 Pin 15(VREF) to Raspberry pi Pin 1(3.3V) <br/>